-UN warns of heatwaves making entire regions ‘uninhabitable’
+Heatwaves could make entire regions uninhabitable – UN

 The impacts would include large-scale suffering and loss of life, population movements and further entrenched inequality.
 These impacts are already emerging.

 Highly populated cities are among the most vulnerable areas, with the UN citing a projected 700% increase in the number of urban poor people living in “extreme heat conditions” by the 2050s.
-That could render some regions “practically uninhabitable.”

 “Projected future death rates from extreme heat are staggeringly high – comparable in magnitude by the end of the century to all cancers or all infectious diseases – and staggeringly unequal,” the report said, explaining that the world’s poorest will bear the worst effects of the changing climate.